Siegmund Gabriel: Personal life

-Siegmund Gabriel was born on November 7, 1851 in Berlin, the youngest of factory owner Aron Gabriel and his wife Golchen (Golde) née Pollnow's six children.
+Siegmund Gabriel was born on November 7, 1851, in Berlin, the youngest of factory owner Aron Gabriel and his wife Goldchen (Golde) née Pollnow's six children.
 His father owned a trimmings factory in Berlin.

-On August 28, 1883, he married Anna née Fränkel, who was born on April 26, 1862 in Neustadt in Upper Silesia as the daughter of the entrepreneur Abraham Fränkel and his first wife Friederike née Caro.
+On August 28, 1883, he married Anna née Fränkel, who was born on April 26, 1862, in Neustadt in Upper Silesia as the daughter of the entrepreneur Abraham Fränkel and his first wife Friederike née Caro.
 Siegmund and Anna Gabriel had two sons: Ernst, born in 1885, became a dermatologist and later earned his living as a chicken farmer after his emigration to Israel; Kurt, born in 1896, became a dentist and was able to continue to work in this profession after emigrating to New Zealand.

 Siegmund Gabriel died in Berlin on March 22, 1924.

 His widow Anna Gabriel was deported during the holocaust to Theresienstadt on October 30, 1942.
 She perished there on April 4, 1943.

 Original documents from Siegmund Gabriel's estate have been kept at the Leo Baeck Institute in New York since 1979.